 Our low student-teacher ratio and individual advisor program guarantees personal attention and care.
 One of our main goals is to help each student develop their own independent style and craft.
 We strive to make our Certificate workshops student-centered, discussion-based and lively.

-We’re pleased to announce that an academic credit option is available through a partnership with the School of Architecture and Allied Arts at the University of Oregon.
+We're pleased to announce that an academic credit option is available through a partnership with the Arts and Administration Program at the University of Oregon.